mturk/cygwrun/README.md

  -h | -?   print this screen and exit.
  -p        print arguments instead executing PROGRAM.
  -e        print current environment block end exit.
-           if defined, only print variables that match ARGUMENTS.
+           if defined, only print variables that begin with ARGUMENTS.

 ```